The Truffle Shuffle – Truffle Discovery Centre | Tamborine Mountain Real Estate & Property Management - Professionals

 The Truffle Shuffle – Truffle Discovery Centre

-Professionals Serendipity Community Insight 18th November, 2021 No Comments
+Professionals Tamborine Mountain Community Insight 18th November, 2021 No Comments

 Matthew Hibberd has had a long and interesting path to get to where he is today: owning both the Truffle Discovery Centre on our own Gallery Walk and its sister centre in Stanthorpe.
 He covers all kinds of interesting topics with us today, from just what makes truffles so popular to the surprising link between truffles and rescue dogs.